Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Method

 \subsection{DDIM inversion}

-A diffusion model has a forward diffusion process over diffusion steps from $0$ to $T$ (e.g., $T=1000$ in~\cite{ho2020ddpm}), which degrades the representation $\bm{z}_0$ of an original sample into a pure noise $\bm{z}_T$, and an associated reverse diffusion process, which is used in the inference phase to generate $\bm{z}_0$ from $\bm{z}_T$.
-In the training process, a latent variable $\bm{z}_t$ for $t\in\{1,\cdots,T\}$ is calculated by adding noise $\bm{\epsilon}$ to $\bm{z}_0$ at a scale defined at each diffusion step $t$, and the model is trained to predict the noise $\bm{\epsilon}$ from the latent variables $\bm{z}_t$.
-In text-guided diffusion models, the model is further conditioned by a feature representation (an embedding) $C$ of a text prompt $P$, which is obtained via a text encoder like CLIP~\cite{CLIP}.
-The loss function for training the model is the mean squared error (MSE) between the predicted noise $\bm{\epsilon}_{\theta}$ and the actual noise $\bm{\epsilon}$,
+A diffusion model has a forward diffusion process over diffusion steps from $0$ to $T$ (e.g., $T=1000$ in~\cite{ho2020ddpm}), which degrades the representation $\bm{z}_0$ of an original sample into a pure noise $\bm{z}_T$, and an associated reverse diffusion process, which generates $\bm{z}_0$ from $\bm{z}_T$.
+In the training process, a degraded representation $\bm{z}_t$ for $t\in\{1,\cdots,T\}$ is calculated by adding noise $\bm{\epsilon}$ to $\bm{z}_0$, and the model is trained to predict the velocity field $\bm{\epsilon}(\bm{z},t)$ at $(\bm{z},t)$ associated with the Fokker-Planck equation governing the diffusion process.
+It should be noted that, although the added noise $\bm{\epsilon}$ is random, the velocity field $\bm{\epsilon}(\bm{z},t)$, to be learned by the model, is deterministic.
+See Appendix~\ref{sec:theory}, especially Proposition~\ref{prop:velfield}, for more details about the velocity field.
+In text-guided diffusion models, the model is further conditioned by an embedding $C$ of a text prompt $P$, which is obtained via a text encoder like CLIP~\cite{CLIP}.
+The loss function is the mean squared error (MSE) between the predicted velocity $\bm{\epsilon}_{\theta}$ and the actual noise $\bm{\epsilon}$,